 How To Make Furikake Salmon

 - Preheat oven to 400F.
 Pat the salmon dry with paper towel.
-Place the salmon skin side down on greased baking sheet (I just put it on foil for easy clean up).
+Place the salmon skin side down on greased baking sheet (I use foil for easy clean up).

 - Mix the mayonnaise and wasabi together in a small dish.
 Use a knife to apply the mayonnaise to the top of each salmon fillet.
 Make sure to cover the entire top of the salmon with a thin layer of the mayonnaise-wasabi mix.